smessie/Article-ESWC2024-DFDP/content/implementation.md

   ] .
 } .
 </code></pre>
+<span class="comment" data-author="RT">The ex: prefix in here, does this mean that this is just a theoretical example?
+Or is it actually possible to send such an HTTP request in your solution?</span>
 <figcaption markdown="block">
 Example of N3 rule describing HTTP request policy to be executed on the form submission event.
 </figcaption>